Mario Stiebitz

-Mario Stiebitz (born 1962 - 07 December 2024) was a German serial killer who murdered four children and one man in Neubrandenburg and near East Berlin from 1983 to 1984.
+Mario Stiebitz (1962 – 7 December 2024) was a German serial killer who murdered four children and one man in Neubrandenburg and near East Berlin from 1983 to 1984.
 He was convicted of these crimes and sentenced to life imprisonment.

 Early life

 Little is known about Stiebitz's early life.
 He was born in 1962 and grew up in the East Berlin neighborhood of Lichtenberg.
 He lived with his grandmother until the age of six, when he was brought to his mother's house, who had since remarried.
 Stiebitz did not get along with his stepfather, as he considered himself neglected in comparison to his younger brother and was unjustly punished for things he did not do.

 At school, he was considered an outcast by his peers but was nonetheless a high-achieving student.
 Since his teenage years, he realized that he was attracted to boys and young men, and that he felt excitement by applying pressure to his stomach.

 After graduation, he completed an apprenticeship as an electrician and worked at a civil engineering company where he was noted for his work ethic.
 He then did his basic military service with the National People's Army, but later applied for an extension and eventually reached the rank of feldwebel.
 Upon completing his training as a teleprinter and cipher in Neubrandenburg, he was transferred to an Air Force base in Cölpin.
 Stiebitz spent most of his free time away from other soldiers and frequently travelled alone to Neubrandenburg and Berlin, even moving into an apartment in Prenzlauer Berg in August 1983.

 Aside from his hobbies of photography, collecting stamps and reading utopian novels and crime books, Stiebitz also spent a lot of his time daydreaming about fondling naked boys and choking them.
 He eventually decided to act out on his desires, for which he bought a knife which he would use in the murders that followed.